 New feature!
 A blog with information about research, mental health, emerging clinical applications of EMDR therapy, EMDR therapy in the news, EMDR research, and the work of the EMDR Research Foundation.
 Check back often!

 The EMDR Research Foundation strives to provide up to date information to professionals on the latest research to support clinical practice.
 Here you will find access to the EMDR publications, including research summaries and bibliographies to assist you in your application of EMDR therapy.

-- EMDR Research Foundation Newsletters (General Clinical and Military in Action)
+- EMDR Research Foundation Newsletters (Clinical and Military-In-Action)

 - Francine Shapiro Library

 - EMDR Therapy Annotated Research Bibliography (updated 2017)

 - Translating Research into Practice

 - SAMHSA NREPP Comparative Effectiveness Research Series on EMDR Therapy (2012)